PseudoDevs/IamGhost/FATAL13.md

-Last updated: 2024-04-02 16:53:49
+Last updated: 2024-04-02 16:54:23
-Random Quote: A friend is a gift you give yourself. - Robert Louis Stevenson
+Random Quote: No enterprise is more likely to succeed than one concealed from the enemy until it is ripe for execution. - Niccolò Machiavelli